CPK Insurance

 You usually need active underlying policies at the required limits, plus business details such as revenue, vehicles, claims history, and locations, and the state says requirements can vary by industry and business size.

-Yes, comparing multiple carriers is recommended in the state data because New Mexico has 260 active insurers and pricing can vary based on how each carrier views your risk profile.
+Yes, comparing multiple carriers is recommended because New Mexico has 260 active insurers and pricing can vary based on how each carrier views your risk profile.

 Some policies can include worldwide liability coverage, but it is not automatic, so you should confirm the exact geographic scope in the policy language before you bind coverage.

-Aggregate limits cap how much the policy will pay over the policy term, so you should check whether the umbrella limit is per occurrence, aggregate, or both when you compare forms.
+Aggregate limits cap how much the policy can help pay over the policy term, so you should check whether the umbrella limit is per occurrence, aggregate, or both when you compare forms.

 Businesses with vehicles, customer traffic, multi-location operations, or exposure to wildfire, flood, or severe crash losses often have more reason to extend commercial liability limits than low-contact operations.